Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 In our design, we adopt a hybrid encoder composed of $(N{-}1)$ standard Transformer encoder layers followed by a single quantum-enhanced encoder layer.
 This layered configuration offers a practical and effective trade-off between scalability and expressiveness.
 Specifically, the classical Transformer blocks serve as powerful hierarchical feature extractors with stable training dynamics, while the quantum encoder layer provides a complementary inductive bias via entangled quantum operations and high-dimensional projection.

-By placing the quantum block at the final stage of the encoder, the model benefits from: \begin{itemize} \item \textbf{Stable gradient propagation:} Classical layers handle early-stage representation learning, mitigating the vanishing gradient problem that may arise in purely quantum-based models. \item \textbf{Enhanced non-classical feature transformation:} The quantum circuit introduces expressive transformations that cannot be easily replicated by shallow classical networks, enabling the model to capture global correlations and nonlinearities more efficiently. \item \textbf{Efficient resource usage:} Since only a single quantum layer is used, the model maintains compatibility with current noisy intermediate-scale quantum (NISQ) hardware, and avoids the overhead of full quantum depth throughout the network. \end{itemize}
+By placing the quantum block at the final stage of the encoder, the model benefits from: \begin{itemize} \item \textbf{Stable gradient propagation:} Classical layers handle early-stage representation learning, mitigating the vanishing gradient problem that may arise in purely quantum-based models. \item \textbf{Non-classical feature transformation:} The quantum circuit introduces nonlinear, entanglement-based transformations of the per-token features; a capacity-matched classical bottleneck achieves comparable representational compression (Section~\ref{sec:datasets}), so we do not present this as a uniquely quantum capability. \item \textbf{Efficient resource usage:} Since only a single quantum layer is used, the model maintains compatibility with current noisy intermediate-scale quantum (NISQ) hardware, and avoids the overhead of full quantum depth throughout the network. \end{itemize}

 This hybrid composition allows the model to leverage the strengths of both classical and quantum computation in a synergistic manner, enabling end-to-end training on standard hardware with enhanced representation capability for sequential learning tasks.